Microsoft/azure-docs.pl-pl/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Kubernetes sieci na Azure Stack Edge
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Kubernetes Networking na Azure Stack EDGE Pro

-Calico, Metallb i Core DNS to wszystkie składniki, które są zainstalowane na potrzeby sieci na Azure Stackej krawędzi.
+Calico, Metallb i Core DNS to wszystkie składniki, które są zainstalowane dla sieci na Azure Stack Edge.

 - **Calico** przypisuje adres IP z prywatnego zakresu adresów IP do każdego pod i konfiguruje sieć dla tych zasobników, tak aby w przypadku jednego węzła można było komunikować się z pod innym węzłem.
 - **Metallb** działa w klastrze pod i przypisuje adresy IP do usług typu równoważenia obciążenia.
 Adresy IP modułu równoważenia obciążenia są wybierane z zakresu adresów IP usługi dostarczonych za pośrednictwem lokalnego interfejsu użytkownika.